-A. Construction Manager

-- 1. Shall verify completeness of the building envelope, perimeter and interior items, which affect proper operation and control of equipment and systems. - 2.
+- A. Construction Manager - 1.
+Shall verify completeness of the building envelope, perimeter and interior items, which affect the enclosure systems and proper operation and control of equipment and systems. - 2.
 Shall schedule and coordinate participation and cooperation of all subcontractors required for the commissioning process. - 3.
 Shall incorporate commissioning tasks into the master construction schedule. - 4.
 Shall be responsible for providing written responses to the CxA's submittal review comments. - 5.
 Shall provide a Commissioning Supervisor (CxS) who will be responsible for communication between each individual contractor/subcontractor and the CxA.
 This representative shall be responsible to: coordinate meetings, plan and schedule Cx activities into the project schedule, distribute Cx documentation to responsible contractors, receive written notification from contractors that Cx issues are corrected, perform corrective actions for resolution of deficiencies, and handle required submittals to the CxA. - 6.
-Review and approve the completion of the PCs, then notify the CxA that functional testing can proceed. - 7.
-Ensure Installing Contractors or their Vendors provide all specialized tools or the use of specialized tools that may be required to start, check-out and functionally test equipment and systems. - 8.
-Shall meet requirements of other commissioning requirements within the Project Manual. - 9.
-Shall schedule and coordinate participation and cooperation of all subcontractors and vendors in owner training.
+Review and approve the completion of the Pre-functional Checklists, then notify the CxA that functional testing can proceed. - 7.
+Ensure Installing Contractors or their Vendors provide all specialized tools or the use of specialized tools that may be required to check-out, start, and functionally test equipment and systems. - 8.
+Shall meet requirements of other commissioning requirements within the Project Manual.

-B. Subcontractors/Suppliers
+9. Shall schedule and coordinate participation and cooperation of all subcontractors and vendors in owner training.

-- 1. Shall be responsible for providing labor, material, equipment, etc., required within the scope of their specialty to implement and facilitate the commissioning process. - Shall include all special tools, software, and instruments (only available from vendor, specific to a piece of equipment) required for testing equipment according to these contract documents in the base bid price to the contractor, except for stand-alone data-logging equipment that may be used by the CxA. - 3.
+- B. Subcontractors/Suppliers - 1.
+Shall be responsible for providing labor, material, equipment, etc., required within the scope of their specialty to implement and facilitate the commissioning process. - 2.
+Shall include all special tools, riggings, software, and instruments (only available from vendor, specific to a piece of equipment or a system) required for testing systems according to these contract documents in the base bid price to the contractor, except for stand-alone data-logging equipment that may be used by the CxA. - 3.
 Shall demonstrate the operation of the equipment and systems is per the contract documents. - 4.
 Shall assist the CM in the development of the master schedule as relates to commissioning and milestones. - 5.
-Shall respond in writing to written submittal review comments by the CxA. - 6.
-Shall respond in writing as to the completion or resolution of each issue in the commissioning issue log. - 7.
-Shall meet other commissioning requirements within the Project Manual.
+Shall respond in writing to written submittal review comments by the CxA.

+6. Shall respond in writing as to the completion or resolution of each issue in the commissioning issue log.
-C. Owner

-- 1. Schedules the participation of facilities personnel in the commissioning process in writing. - 2.
+- 7. Shall meet requirements of other commissioning requirements within the Project Manual. - C. Owner QA Representative - 1.
+Oversees the Commissioning Process; facilitates, supports, and assists in coordinating deliverables, provides direction and resolution to Cx Team as required. - 2.
+Coordinates the participation of facilities personnel in the commissioning process in writing. - 3.
 Advises the CxA of any changes to the building's use or occupancy.